Listen to the content

 |Dangers of Abuse|

-Xanax is a brand name for the drug Alprazolam, anmeant to treat severe anxiety, panic disorders and insomnia.
-Xanax comes in both tablets and bars.
+Xanax bars are a form of the brand name for Alprazolam.
+It is anmeant to treat severe anxiety, panic disorders and insomnia.
+Xanax comes in both tablets and bar form.

-They are bar-shaped tablets containing two milligrams of alprazolam.
-They are designed to be cut into four sections.
+The bar-shaped tablets contain two milligrams of alprazolam.
+These are designed to be cut into four sections.
 They are not meant to be taken as one bar unless a doctor specifically prescribes this dosage.
 They can be white, green and yellow (generic alprazolam) in color.

 Longer periods of abstaining from xanax often leads to severe depression, dehydration from vomiting and suicide ideation.
-Seizures may also affect xanax addicts who have taken more than four milligrams a day for several months as the central nervous system lacks the ability to return to normal functioning.
+Seizures may also affect xanax abusers who have taken more than four milligrams a day for several months.
+This is because the central nervous system lacks the ability to return to normal functioning.

-Green Xanax Bars are often called “Hulks”.
-They release the drug more slowly than yellow or white xanax bars.
+Green bars are often called “Hulks”.
+Greens release the drug more slowly than yellow or white.
 “Hulks” provide reduced sedative effects than other bars since digestion of the drug occurs gradually.
-Unlike yellow or white bars, green bars are etched with just three lines instead of four.
+Unlike yellow or white bars, greens are etched with just three lines instead of four.
 Some people think this means green bars are stronger because they have three lines but this is not the case.

-Another popular type bar are yellow bars as they keep their potency longer than other colored xanax bars and do not contain the small amount of caffeine found in some xanax tablets.
-Yellow bars are available as rapid or instant release.
+Another popular type bar are yellow, aka “school buses”.
+Yellows keep their potency longer than other colored xanax bars and do not contain the small amount of caffeine found in some xanax tablets.
+These bars are available as rapid or instant release.